 Folly Lighthouse and Mansion Ruins

-The Folly lighthouse and the Folly Mansion ruins is located in the Folly Point peninsula in Port Antonio.
+The Folly lighthouse and the Folly Mansion ruins are located in the Folly Point peninsula in Port Antonio.

 The Folly lighthouse is still a functioning lighthouse used by the Jamaican port authority.
 It was built in 1888 and was an integral part of Port Antonio’s busy port area due to its banana exports and the Banana boats that helped Jamaicans migrate to other key cities in the US and the UK.